staplesinLA/denoising_DIHARD18/README.md

 A quick-use package of speech enhancement model in our DIHARD18 system:
 ----
-The repository contains python tools of our speech denoising model in our DIHARD18 system.
+The repository contains python tools for our speech denoising model in our DIHARD18 system.
 The model is trained with 400-hour mixing data of both English and Chinese.
 The model architecture is presented in [Paper](http://home.ustc.edu.cn/~sunlei17/pdf/lei_IS2018.pdf):Speaker Diarization with Enhancing Speech for the First DIHARD Challenge, which combine previous techniques of [PL](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8461861) and [MTL](http://home.ustc.edu.cn/~sunlei17/pdf/MULTIPLE-TARGET.pdf).<br>